artvg/Algorithms-In-Python/README.md

 # Algorithms In Python

-This project contains simple implementations of common algorithms using Python.
+This repository contains simple implementations of common algorithms using Python.
 Each example demonstrates how the algorithm works with basic, easy to understand code.

 Included algorithms